Trump disclosure form: Hundreds of millions in income

 Trump refused to sell his business holdings as president, as experts in government ethics urged him to do.
 Instead, he transferred them into a trust in his name.
 Any business profits will ultimately accrue to him when he leaves office.

--- CNNMoney's Matt Egan, Julia Horowitz, Jeanne Sahadi and Mike Tarson contributed to this report.
+-- CNNMoney's Matt Egan, Julia Horowitz, Jeanne Sahadi, Mike Tarson and Jackie Wattles, and CNN data journalists David Heath and Aaron Kessler, contributed to this report.